Tony-inc/Pomodoro-Timer/README.md

 This is a pomodoro timer app written in Python.

-Technologies: Python, Tkinter
+Technologies: Python, Tkinter, Math

-Principles: OPP, DRY, KISS
+Principles: DRY, KISS